getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 If you don't do this, you will potentially create a duplicate user at the destination.

+### DATA SOURCES

+When you run the `data-sources` command, redash-migrate creates "stub" data sources at your destination instance.
+Stub data sources mirror the name, type, any other non-secret fields from your origin.
+But the secret fields _will be blank on the destination instance_.
+This includes passwords, key files, and auth tokens.
+In all likelihood, you will not be able to run queries on your destination instance until you fill in any missing secret fields with the UI.

+This step is necessary because redash-migrate uses the Redash REST API which never sends secret data source fields in plain text.
+It's a security measure to prevent exfiltration of your organisation's database credentials should a hostile party obtain an admin API key.

 ## COMMANDS
 You can run `redash-migrate --help` to see the available commands.